 10. Replace Outdated and Inefficient Climate Control Equipment

 Commercial greenhouse operations face the same dilemma that most businesses experience.
 Technology is advancing at a rapid rate in the greenhouse industry, and older equipment — even if it is well kept — cannot compete with many new products and systems that offer superior energy efficiency.

 Greenhouse managers must decide when to replace antiquated climate control equipment.
-Good managers take stock of their equipment, calculate its expected life span to determine the best time to purchase and install high-performance climate control equipment.
+Good managers take stock of their equipment, calculate its expected life span to determine the time to purchase and install high-performance climate control equipment.